 About the Mandalay jail Subhas wrote in Indian Struggles, "Within these structures we were at the mercy of the elements.
 There was nothing to protect us from the biting cold of winter or the intense heat of summer or the tropical rains in Mandalay.
 We all began to wonder how we were going to live our life there.
 But there was no help and we had to make the best of a bad situation".
 Subhas read vigorously on history, literature, spiritual books, esp. on Tantra and on a host of other topics as permitted by censor.
 He reinforced his belief that one must sacrifice everything for the realization of one's ideals.
 He believed that suffering and pain would serve as incentives to greater deeds and nobler achievements.
 He learnt the Burmese language and developed a strong liking for the Burmese people.
 On the whole the relationship with prison officials was cordial.
 However as a result of the unfavourable climate and the hunger strike, Subhas's health deteriorated.
 During the winter of of 1926 he fell severely ill with Broncho Pneumonia and became bed ridden from April 1927.
 He also had suffered a severe weight loss.
 Government was initially casual about his health but given the alarming situation it reluctantly transferred Subhas to Rangoon where he was treated by a medical board composed of Lt.
 Col. Kelsal and his own brother Dr. Sunil Bose.
 While still detained in Rangoon Jail he had a severe disagreement with the superintendent Major Flowerdew.
 He was then transferred to another jail where he luckily had Major Findlay.
 Major Findlay took pity on him and sent a strong note to the Government.
 A recalcitrant Government finally agreed and laid down condition to the Bengal Provincial Congress that Subhas would be released only if he agreed to go to Switzerland for treatment at his own cost.
 Subhas rejected this offer, finding it too insulting.
-He wrote a letter to his brother Sarat Bose saying that it is better to die in the jail than to be away from the motherland for a long time.
+He wrote a letter to his brother Sarat Bose saying that it was better to die in the jail than to be away from the motherland for a long time.
 He wrote, "ideas will work out their own destiny and we, who are but clods of clay encasing sparks of divine fire, have only to consecrate ourselves to the ideas."
 Refusing to compromise he said to the Government, "I am not a shopkeeper, I do not bargain."
 In this blog post part of his letter is reproduced.

 In May 1927, Subhas was removed from Insein jail and was onboard a boat which took him to Calcutta.
 I.G Lowman had been waiting for him and he was taken to a medical board comprising of the doctors like Nilratan Sarkar, Dr. B.C Roy, Lt.
 Col. Sands and Major Hingston.
 The Governor had released him on 11 May 1927, but the policemen had actively tried to prevent his release and delayed it as far as possible.
 Subhas was released on 16 May, 1927.
-Subhas had said that fortunately for him, the new Governor Stanley Jackson had come with an open mind and with an unerring instinct of a trained politician he had sensed the grievance of the people.
+Subhas said that fortunately for him, the new Governor Stanley Jackson had come with an open mind and with an unerring instinct of a trained politician he had sensed the grievance of the people.
 Under Lytton's regime, Calcutta Police had been the de facto Governor.
-Stanley Jackson had changed this and tried to assert his own authority.
-It may be noted that Bina Das, who had tried to kill Bengal Governor Stanley Jackson in the Convocation Hall of Calcutta University in 1932 was the daughter of Subhas's master mohashoy of Ravenshaw School, Beni Madhab Das.
+Stanley Jackson changed this and tried to assert his own authority.
+It may be noted that Bina Das, who tried to kill Bengal Governor Stanley Jackson in the Convocation Hall of Calcutta University in 1932 was the daughter of Subhas's master mohashoy of Ravenshaw School, Beni Madhab Das.

-While Subhas was in Mandalay prison he was elected to the Bengal legislative council by a huge majority by defeating a formidable opponent, the liberal Mr J. N Basu, nephew of Bhupendra Nath Basu, ex Congress President (vide blog post Subhas wins his first election).
+While Subhas was in Mandalay prison he was elected to the Bengal legislative council by a huge majority by defeating a formidable opponent, the liberal Mr. J. N Basu, nephew of Bhupendra Nath Basu, ex Congress President (vide blog post Subhas wins his first election).
 By the time he was released he had lost his health and it took him a long time to recover.
 But this obstinate and desperate son of the motherland was not to be cowed down.
 He renewed his activities with greater vigour.
 He started movements for the interests of the farmers, the labourers, and the students.
 Gandhiji had been forced to retire from the active politics by the rise of the Swarajists under Deshbandhu.
 Now with Deshbandhu gone and Subhas still finding his ground, Gandhiji again became the undisputed leader of Indian National Movement.
 Also people began to shake themselves out of the stupour that had befallen the nation and the contribution of the youth was most vital.
 Gandhi was still retired from active politics and Motilal Nehru had traveled to Europe.
-Responsibility of the Swarajists rested on Mr. Narayana Iyengar who did a great job of restoring intercommunal friendship after a tour of India.
+Responsibility of the Swarajists rested on Mr. Srinivasa Iyengar who did a great job of restoring intercommunal friendship after a tour of India.
 He organized a unity conference in November in Calcutta.
-Bengal, which had been plagued by a series of communal violence in 1926, began to return to the fold of normalcy.
+Bengal, which had been plagued by a series of communal violence in 1926, but had begun to return to the fold of normalcy.
 In August the ministers were thrown out from Bengal Legislative Council because of a no confident motion moved by them.
 A strike was organized in the biggest railway workshop of the Bengal Nagpur Railway, in Kharagpur.
 The company acceded to the demand of the workers.
 Later in November the Bengal meeting of the Bengal Congress committee was held with Subhas as the President and Kiran Sankar Roy as the secretary.
-The Congress workers were rejuvenated and the Government had given the final impetus to the rising tide of Nationalism.
+The Congress workers were rejuvenated and the Government unknowingly gave the final impetus to the rising tide of Nationalism.

 The infamous Mandalay prison that housed Subhas for more than two years from 1925 to 1927.
 He was transferred briefly to Insein prison.
 In Mandalay Subhas conducted a strike to get the right to perform Durga Puja and won the concession from British Government.
 Image courtesy; Wikimapia